glblduh/StreamRest/README.md

 Start a torrent download without opening a stream

+If none of the parameters are given it will respond with the files inside the torrent.
+Which can be used re-calling the endpoint with the specified filenames.

 *For specific directory it is seperated by `/` like `directory/file`*

 **Request body**
 ```
 {
     Magnet: "magnetlink"

+    // Parameters
     Files: ["file1", "directory/file2"] // Download selected file/s.
-If torrent only has one file it automatically starts the download
     AllFiles: false // Set to true to download all files in the torrent
 }
 ```